target/strelka/README.md

 ![Strelka Features](./misc/assets/strelka_features.png)

 ## Quickstart

+Running a file through Strelka is simple.
+In this section, Strelka capabilities of extraction and analysis are demonstrated for a one-off analysis.

-*This section is a demonstration of Strelka's capabilities.
-Please review the [documentation](https://target.github.io/strelka/) for details on how to properly build and deploy Strelka in an enterprise envrionment.*
+*Please review the [documentation](https://target.github.io/strelka/) for details on how to properly build and deploy Strelka in an enterprise envrionment.*

 #### Step 1: Install prerequisites